PayNearMe Review

 Negotiation Tips

 Run parallel procurement against Nuvei and one of Worldpay or Paysafe.
-Even if you intend to choose PayNearMe — which most US gaming operators do — competitive quotes are the only leverage on a custom-priced deal.
+Even if you intend to choose PayNearMe, which most US gaming operators do, competitive quotes are the only leverage on a custom-priced deal.
 Ask specifically for: (1) per-method effective rate including all fees (PCI fee, channel fees, IVR fees, gateway fee, network fees, chargeback handling), (2) acceptance rate guarantees by method, (3) push-to-debit per-transaction cost, (4) cash retail consumer fee structure (operator-subsidized vs player-paid), (5) volume tier thresholds and what unlocks at each.
 Push for a no-volume-commit pilot in a single state before expanding.
-Negotiate the Accertify fraud add-on separately — it's an upsell, not always bundled by default.
+Negotiate the Accertify fraud add-on separately, since it is an upsell rather than always bundled by default.
 If you are launching in a single state at < $200k/month, ask explicitly whether you fit the target customer profile or whether you should look at Sightline Payments or a card-only PSP first.

 Speed & Settlement